aggelosntou/Linear-Models/README.md

 - Details of the multiple linear regression model
 - Validation of model assumptions
 - ANOVA results highlighting differences in means

-## Contact

-For any questions or further information, please contact me at aggelosntousis02@gmail.com.